We all get tired.

 Bend and Lend an Ear

 We all need someone to talk to in both the good times and the rough times.
 It will help you avoid burnout if you have someone in your life who you can lay it all out to.
-Whether that person is a friend, a spouse, a coworker, or has some other connection to you, you need someone who will lend you an ear when frustrations are high.
+Whether that person is a friend, a spouse, a friendly Starbucks barrista, a nurse at a walk-in clinic or has some other connection to you, you need someone who will lend you an ear when frustrations are high.
 The best listeners are those who will let you talk, commiserate with you, and not try and solve your problem with unsolicited advice.
 If you happen to know someone in the field of education that will lend and ear, even better.
 They will be able to relate to what you are going through and perhaps share some of their own experiences.
 Then you’ll be able to lend an ear when they need to blow off some steam, too.

 Bust Out Your Pen and Paper

 Did you know that people who write are clinically proven to deal with stress better?
 You probably know what I’m talking about.
 At some point you’ve probably written a letter or email to someone you never intended to send, but didn’t it feel good just to get your frustration out on paper?
 You can have the same sigh of relief when it comes to your teaching life.
 Just sitting down with some paper and a pen can let the stress flow from your spirit to the page leaving you lighter and more prepared to deal with your teaching life.
 You don’t have to stop at a pen and paper, either.
 If you’re so inclined, consider sharing your experiences on a blog.
 Not only is it a good way to get out frustrations, it can also help you connect with other teachers in similar situations making a way for a relationship like the one mentioned in point one.